 Welcome to the European Patent Register, the place to find procedural and legal status data on patent applications handled by the European Patent Office.

 If this is the first time you are consulting the EP Register, please have a look at the introductory video below.

-The Federated Register started retrieving official bibliographic and legal status information from the Polish Register and displaying it in the European Patent Register.
+The Federated Register started retrieving official bibliographic and legal status information from the Turkish Register and displaying it in the European Patent Register.

-So far, the states participating in the Federated Register project are Austria, Croatia, Czech Republic, Finland, Former Yugoslav Republic of Macedonia, Greece, Ireland, Lithuania, Luxembourg, Netherlands, Poland, Romania, Serbia, Slovenia, Spain and Switzerland.
+So far, the states participating in the Federated Register project are Austria, Croatia, Czech Republic, Finland, Former Yugoslav Republic of Macedonia, Greece, Ireland, Lithuania, Luxembourg, Netherlands, Poland, Romania, Serbia, Slovenia, Spain, Switzerland and Turkey.

 Click here for more information on the Federated European Patent Register.